cafemedia/slickstream-wp-plugin/svn/trunk/readme.txt

 == Installation ==

-1. Visit [https://slickstream.com](https://slickstream.com) and tell us about your site.
+1. Visit [https://slickstream.com](https://www.slickstream.com/support/how-to-sign-up-to-slickstream) and register your site.
-2. Install and activate this plugin.
+2. Install and activate this plugin via WP-Admin.
-3. On the settings page ("Slick" under Settings), enter the site code we give you and click Save.
+3. On the WP-Admin Settings page, find "Slickstream Engagement" and click on that.
+4. Enter the "Site Code" we gave you when you registered into the settings form, and click the Save button.
+5. If your site has already been on-boarded and indexed, you should see Slickstream widgets on your website immediately.
-4. Check with us if you'd like any customization of your widgets
+6. Contact [Support](mailto:support@slickstream.com) if you'd like any customization of Slickstream widgets or settings.

 == Screenshots ==